 The EU Benchmarks Regulation, and/or the UK Benchmarks Regulation, as applicable, stipulates that each administrator of a benchmark regulated thereunder or the benchmark itself must be licensed, registered, authorised, recognised or endorsed, as applicable, in accordance with the EU Benchmarks Regulation and/or the UK Benchmarks Regulation, as applicable.
 ICE and the EMMI are registered as administrators of a benchmark in accordance with the EU Benchmarks Regulation and/or the UK Benchmarks Regulation, as applicable.
+ICE and the EMMI are registered as administrators of a benchmark in accordance with the EU Benchmarks Regulation and/or the UK Benchmarks Regulation, as applicable.
 There is a risk that administrators (which may include the Rate Determination Agent in the circumstances as described above) of certain benchmarks will fail to obtain such registration, authorisation, recognition or endorsement, preventing them from continuing to provide such benchmarks, or may otherwise choose to discontinue or no longer provide such benchmark.
 In such case, this may affect the possibility for the Rate Determination Agent to apply the discontinuation provision of Condition 5(c)(iv) meaning that the applicable benchmark will remain unchanged (but subject to the other provisions of Condition 5).
 Other administrators may cease to administer certain benchmarks because of the additional costs of compliance with the requirements of the EU Benchmarks Regulation and/or the UK Benchmarks Regulation, as applicable such as relating to governance and conflict of interest, control framework, record keeping and complaints handling.